django-cms/django-cms/docs/contributing/contributing.rst

 	cd cms/static/cms && gulp sass

-While developing it is also possible to run a watcher that compiles sass files on change::
+While developing it is also possible to run a watcher that compiles Sass files on change::

 	cd cms/static/cms && gulp